For OpenAthens, Shibboleth, EZ Proxy and access enquiries contact email@example.com

 The Royal Society endorses KBART and is a registered participant of Phase I.

-For link-resolver suppliers all details pertaining to our titles are available for download as TXT or XLS files (last updated 30 June 2014) that conform to the KBART Phase I Recommended Practice.
+For link-resolver suppliers all details pertaining to our titles are available for download as TXT files that conform to the KBART Phase II Recommended Practice.
 Please contact us with any feedback on these files.

 The academic single site licence is available here.